 Related reading: Testing times bring out the best in relationships

 Supportive action must always be positive, not passive

 Consider the modern couple.
 They don’t have kingdoms to rule, but they do have households to run and families to raise.
 So how do they cope with personal weakness – say, social media addiction?
 It creeps up unseen and remains unseen, while insidiously destroying communication.
 If one partner is addicted, the other gets lonely; the question is – should the other get addicted as well?
 Will it dispel the loneliness?
 Will it strengthen the bond of the couple?
 Or help raise a wholesome, balanced family?
 What could be a positive action that will mitigate the weakness of the addicted partner and restore balance to the family unit?
 That, and only that, positive action must be taken.

 Relationships are dynamic and require constant balancing, through some smart decision making.
 Gandhari and Dhritarashtra are a clear metaphor of how the couple lost their ‘couple’ strength solely because of one partner’s emotional decision.
-If only she had realised that if one can’t see, then the other MUST!
+If only she had realised that if one can’t see, then the other MUST no matter how much hardship it meant.
 A couple must work to balance and complement each other.
-Then, and only then, are they a strong unit!
+Then, and only then, are they a strong unit.